awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 To restore a DB cluster from a DB cluster snapshot, use the AWS CLI command [restore\-db\-cluster\-from\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html)\.

 In this example, you restore from a previously created DB cluster snapshot named `mydbclustersnapshot`\.
 You restore to a new DB cluster named `mynewdbcluster`\.

+You can specify other settings\.
+For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

 **Example**
 For Linux, macOS, or Unix: